Thoracic Facet Joint Pain

 Thoracic facet joint pain is usually mechanical.
 However, some chest, rib, and upper back symptoms need urgent medical review.

-Call emergency services or speak with your doctor urgently if you experience chest tightness with sweating, jaw or arm pain, unexplained shortness of breath, or feel suddenly unwell.
-Sudden trauma, severe pain, fever, unexplained weight loss, or night pain also needs prompt medical review.
+Call emergency services or speak with your doctor urgently if you have chest tightness, sweating, jaw or arm pain, unexplained shortness of breath, fever, sudden severe pain, trauma, unexplained weight loss, night pain, or feel suddenly unwell.

 Locked or Stiff Facet Joints

-A “locked” facet joint often starts with a small twist, awkward lift, or an unexpected movement, such as slipping or tripping.
-The joint may jam near the end of range, then the surrounding muscles tighten to protect it.
-You may feel sudden sharp pain followed by stiffness and reduced movement.
+A “locked” facet joint often starts after a small twist, awkward lift, sudden reach, slip, or long period in one posture.
+The joint may become painful near the end of range, then nearby muscles tighten to protect it.

 • Degenerative change or facet joint arthritis.

-• Degenerative bone spurs, called osteophytes, around the joint.
+• Bone spurs, called osteophytes, around the joint.

-Over time, these changes can reduce mobility.
-A simple program of thoracic mobility and trunk control work often helps.
+Over time, these issues can reduce mobility and increase sensitivity.
+A simple plan using thoracic mobility, breathing control, and trunk endurance often helps.
 For exercise ideas, see our core stability exercises guide.

 Hypermobile or Unstable Facet Joints

-Sometimes the issue is excessive movement, also called hypermobility or instability.
-In this case, the supporting ligaments and capsule do not control the joint well enough, so small repeated movements irritate the segment.
+Sometimes the issue is too much movement, also called hypermobility or instability.
+In this case, the supporting ligaments, capsule, and muscles do not control the joint well enough, so small repeated movements irritate the segment.

 Rib Joints and Thoracic Facet Joint Pain